 2. Food Hangovers are Great Teachers

-After eating like a Fat Loss Foodie for a couple weeks, it's normal to get nostalgic for something you used to eat: like your morning skinny latte and pastry from the coffee shop.
+But after eating like a Fat Loss Foodie for a couple weeks, it's normal to get nostalgic for something you used to eat: like your old morning go-to.
+A skinny latte and pastry from the coffee shop.

-That latte and pastry just taught you a valuable lesson: Eating that food comes with a price.
-You were always paying it, you just felt so bad all the time that you thought it was normal.
+Eating treat foods comes with a price.
+You were always paying it before, you just felt so bad all the time that you thought it was normal.
 You didn't realize how good you were supposed to feel.

 The treat meal just schooled you on why you don't eat that way all the time any more.